Pawnbroking, second-hand dealers and the Personal Property Securities Register (PPSR)

 Signage requirements vary depending on the type of licence held:

-All licensees under the Act must conspicuously display on all licensed premises the following signs.
+All licensees under the Act must conspicuously display the following signs at their place of business.

 Please note: If it is appropriate for your business, these signs may be reproduced in another language and displayed in addition to the English language signs.